-The IDEA Student Ratings System originated at Kansas State University during the 1968-69 school year.
+The IDEA System originated at Kansas State University during the 1968-69 school year.
 Its emphasis was unique, as it provided constructive feedback aimed at improving the quality of instruction and student learning.

-The IDEA Student Ratings of Instruction (SRI) is like no other system available for translating informative course feedback into actionable steps to improve student learning.
+The IDEA System is like no other available for translating informative course feedback into actionable steps to improve student learning.

 Students give feedback on teaching and learning based on their direct course experience, providing faculty with relevant information that can ultimately guide and strengthen teaching.

 What makes the IDEA Student Rating of Instruction stand out?

 - Our instrument is built on more than 45 years of research.
 No other course feedback system has our rich history.

 - The Idea System is built on an interactive, user-friendly, accessible online platform.
 Easy for students to use and easy for faculty to implement.

 - The system controls for extraneous circumstances (e.g. class size, student motivation), and provides comparative scores.

 - Faculty receive customized reports with feedback including proven resources for improvement in highly specified areas.